About General Settings

 Learners can choose from any activated language in Learnster U. When you activate, for example, English and Swedish; your users can choose between these two system languages in the footer on the course overview page in Learnster U.

-ℹ️ Available languages in Learnster are English (US), English (UK), Swedish, Dutch, Chinese, German, Finnish, Danish, Norwegian, and Polish.
+ℹ️ Available languages in Learnster U are English (US), English (UK), Swedish, Dutch, Chinese, German, Finnish, Danish, Norwegian, Polish, Lithuanian, Latvian, Estonian, Russian, Spanish, Italian, Czech, Slovak and French.

 Course catalog